carlosb1/disney-challenge/README.md

 - Both models are using Stable Diffusion XL
 - The API is from `stability.AI` that it consumes credits (I charged 10 euros)...
 Please take care about this.
 I harcoded the value in the `settings` file for easier the testing.
 Also it can be passed as another with the compose file.
+- In the last moment, with a lack of ideas...
+I added a pix2pix network to add nicolas cage faces in the photos